Update perform method for polling trigger

 Updating a polling trigger’s perform method or API Configuration might cause deduplication issues and cause old records to trigger a Zap if any of the following changes occur:

-) is changed or removed from the API response. - The perform method’s endpoint is modified, resulting in fundamental changes to the dedupe ID value.
+• The perform method’s endpoint is modified, resulting in fundamental changes to the primary key value.

 For example, if the API or endpoint previously returned dedupe IDs as integers -1,2,3,4 - and is now updated to return alphanumeric values - 1-abc, 2-bcd, 3-cde, 4-def - records that were previously processed will fire again since the new IDs aren’t saved in the deduplication table that Zapier references during each poll.